Get cover to suit your budget and lifestyle.

 - Essentials Working Visa.
 This entry-level option meets the minimum visa requirements to fulfil the 8501 Condition.
 It is intended to be as affordable as possible while providing cover for vital medical treatment and services in a public hospital.

 - Basic Working Visa.
-HIF's newest product and currently the most affordable OVHC policy available in Australia.
-It covers the same treatments as the Essentials Working Visa policy except for pregnancy which is partially covered.
+HIF's newest product is an affordable OVHC policy.
+It covers the same treatments as the Essentials Working Visa policy, including pregnancy.

 Hospital treatments covered by HIF OVHC